ScratchAddons/website-v2/content/blog/v1-36-released.md

 You may have once created a custom block with some parameters, only to realize you want to change their order, but found no such option other than to delete the parameters and re-add them.
 The new [Rearrangable custom block inputs](https://scratch.mit.edu/scratch-addons-extension/settings#reorder-custom-inputs) addon solves this problem by adding buttons to switch them around.

+To switch the places of a parameter or label in a custom block you're editing, click on it and use the `<` and `>` buttons to switch its place with the parameter or label to the left or right.

 ![Custom block parameters being rearranged in the "Make a Block" modal](/assets/img/blog/v1-36-released/reordering-parameters.mp4)

 ### Infinite scrolling expands to search results and the explore page